-The Prime Minister, Mr Malcolm Turnbull MP, announced the National Innovation and Science Agenda (NISA) on 7 December 2015.
-The NISA is an important step on the path to a more innovative and entrepreneurial economy.
+The National Innovation and Science Agenda (NISA) announced in 2015 is an important step on the path to a more innovative and entrepreneurial economy.

 It describes a vision for the future of Australia, one where Australians embrace new ideas in innovation and science and harness new sources of growth to deliver high wage jobs and seize the next wave of economic prosperity.
 The Government will invest $1.1 billion to incentivise innovation and entrepreneurship, reward risk taking, and promote science, maths and computing in schools.

 The NISA will focus on four key pillars:

 - Government as an exemplar

 Read more on the National Innovation and Science Agenda website.

 Australia and Japan enjoy a wide range of links at the school, university, science agency and company levels.
 The Australian Embassy Tokyo’s active science diplomacy strategy is designed to further strengthen high-quality collaboration with Japanese researchers and industry, and raise awareness of the quality of Australian research and innovation.

 - participation in the annual Science and Technology in Society (STS) Forum in Kyoto

 - supporting the Japan-Australia Emerging Research Leaders’ Exchange Program (ERLEP) which builds collaborative networks between early-career researchers through bilateral exchange

 - a seminar and networking event in collaboration with the Japan Agency for Marine-Earth Science and Technology (JAMSTEC) focusing on robotics in marine science